Universal541/brianreymore/src/content/essays/the-founding-faith-we-keep-inventing.md

 When domestic abuse often remained hidden behind closed doors?

-When alcoholism quietly ravaged families while smiling churchgoers learned the art of pretending?
+When alcoholism quietly ravaged families while smiling churchgoers mastered the art of pretending?

 The 1980s?